Kartik-715/CS431-Programming-Languages-Lab/Assignment 2/README.md

 ## 3 - Question - 3

+Note: Waiting Time for a bus is considered in the overall time taken from source to destination.

 To run your own input, open the file Question_3.pl and scroll to the bottom and add your input accordingly
 ```prolog
 weights('SRC', 'DEST', WeightOfEdge). % Define edges between two nodes
 source('SRC'). % Define Start Point
 end('DEST'). % Define Ending Point
 ```

 #### How to run